Lunar-Proxy/Lunar/README.md

 # What is lunar?

 > [!NOTE]
-> This webproxy is in beta so expect bugs before the final release
+> Lunar is in beta so expect bugs before the final release

-Lunar is a webproxy that unblocks censorship and has features like
+Lunar is a webproxy that removes censorship.

-- ad free searching
+# Features
+- No Ads
-- fast speeds
+- 🚀 Fast speeds
-- Automatic Tab cloaking
+- 🪞 Automatic Tab cloaking
-- A bunch of Customization & Features
+- 🎨  A bunch of Customization & Features
-- Even more!
+- ➕ Even more!

 # Deploying
 > [!NOTE]